GarmanGroup/RABDAM/README.md

 -	Option to remove atoms from the *B*<sub>Damage</sub> calculation, *removeAtoms*

 Allows the removal of individual atoms (specified either by their atom serial number or by their residue type) from the *B*<sub>Damage</sub> calculation (by default no atoms are removed using this parameter).
 For convenience when writing the input file, it is possible to specify multiple atoms at once (see the guidelines below for providing multiple values for the same parameter).
-This parameter is useful to allow removal of atoms with anomalously high / low *B*<sub>factors</sub>, as for example occurs when amino acid side chains are modelled in the absence of electron density **Do not change the value of this parameter unless you know what you are doing!**
+This parameter is useful to allow removal of atoms with anomalously high / low *B*<sub>factors</sub>, as for example occurs when amino acid side chains are modelled in the absence of electron density. **Do not change the value of this parameter unless you know what you are doing!**

 -	Option to add atoms in to the *B*<sub>Damage</sub> calculation, *addAtoms*